Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 • Hats and bonnets

-• Booties and socks
+• Bootees and socks

-• Matching baby outfit sets
+• Matching baby sets

 Yarn for Baby Knitting